 4. Create your own custom frame with decorative molding

 This idea works well if you really like the look of a framed poster, but have a poster so large (or many posters to hang) that a custom framing job becomes too cost prohibitive.
 Instead of a traditional framing job, why not hang your posters on the wall with pieces of decorative molding?
-Whether you use salvaged molding from the Re-Store, or a simple piece of lattice from the hardware store, the possibilities are endless and the results can be quite impressive, as in the case of Kate from Centsational Girl, who used this method to hang a large wall map.
+Whether you use salvaged molding from the Re-Store, or a simple piece of lattice from the hardware store, the possibilities are endless and the results can be quite impressive.

 5. For small poster hanging, try pant hangers

-If your poster is on the small side – or long and narrow – an easy and creative way to hang them could be as simple as locating some wooden pant hangers like Jessica at The Window Ledge used.
+If your poster is on the small side – or long and narrow – an easy and creative way to hang them could be as simple as locating some wooden pant hangers — either the type with clips or the type that close up — you can even sometimes find these vintage.
 Clipping the hangars on the top and bottom of the poster will keep it hanging flat and creates interest that a frame simply doesn’t provide.

 6. Swiss poster clips and foam board